Description of Oxidized Bitumen 90/10

 Spot test | A.A.S.H.O.T102 | — | Negative |

-1. What are the differences between Oxidized Bitumen 90/10 and other types of bitumen?
+What are the differences between Blown Bitumen 90/10 and other grades of bitumen?

-2. Is Oxidized Bitumen 90/10 suitable for extreme weather conditions?
+Is Oxidized Bitumen 90/10 perfect for adverse weather conditions?